PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-08 11:07:57
+Last updated: 2024-04-08 11:08:30
-Random Quote: Bronn was no knight, that was true.
-Bronn was a battle - hardened killer.
+Random Quote: I thought you where vomit-free since nintythree... so that was a lie? - Marshall Eriksen